terra-quantum-public/tq42sdk/docs/source/CLI_Developer_Guide/Errors.md

 The command you entered, `[variable]`, is not recognized.
 Please check the spelling and syntax of the command and try again.

-For a list of available commands, type `tq42 --help` or consult the documentation at [TQ42 Help](https://docs.tq42.com/en/latest/).
+For a list of available commands, type `tq42 --help` or consult the [documentation](https://docs.tq42.com/en/latest/).

 ## Resource Unavailable